Amami woodcock

 The Amami woodcock (Scolopax mira) is a medium-sized wader.
-It is slightly larger and longer-legged than Eurasian woodcock, and may be conspecific.
+It is slightly larger and longer-legged than the Eurasian woodcock, and may be conspecific.

-This species is a restricted-range endemic found only in forests on two small islands of the Amami Islands chain in South Japan.
-Insofar as its habits are known, they are similar to Eurasian woodcock.
+This species is a restricted-range endemic found only in forests on Amami Ōshima, Okinawa and Tokunoshima.

+Consequently, due to the introduction of the invasive small Indian mongoose, their population is declining.
+Insofar as its habits are known, they are similar to the Eurasian woodcock.